fradleybrancis/product-page/README.md

 run commands

-npm install
+-npm install

-npm run build
+-npm run build

+-npm test

 then open the index.html file with the browser of your choice